NickyBoi-Su/NickyBoi-Su/README.md

-## Hi there 👋 This is Nick Su's personal page and I am a PhD student in Earth Sciences at Syracuse University.
+## Hi there 👋 This is Nick Su.
+## I am a PhD student in Earth Sciences at Syracuse University.
-## I will be working on environmental data science and feel free to explore my projects 🔥🔥🔥
+## I will be working on environmental data science and feel free to explore my projects 🔥🔥

 ## This is my [LinkedIn profile] (www.linkedin.com/in/jianfeng-su)